MatthewGeleta/Numerical-methods-for-the-Cahn-Hilliard-equation/README.md

 -Functions to generate animations showing the evolution of the Cahn-Hilliard system.
 -An example script (called "Example_Script") to demonstrate how the finite-difference code works.
 -Some background dependency files called internally within some functions.

-Run the script "Example_Script" for a demonstration of the solver, and a pretty simulation.